Platinum Delta SkyMiles® Business Credit Card from American Express

-Big spend bonus: Earn 10K bonus miles and MQMs (towards elite status) after $25K spend and another 10K bonus miles and MQMs after $50K spend per calendar year.
-Terms and limitations apply.
+Big spend bonus: Miles Boost®: Earn 10K bonus miles and MQMs (towards elite status) after $25K spend and another 10K bonus miles and MQMs after $50K spend per calendar year ⚬ Medallion Qualifying Dollar waiver (up to Platinum status) with $25K spend across one or more Delta cards (or $250K spend for Diamond status) ⚬ Terms apply.

-Noteworthy perks: Free domestic economy companion certificate after first year.
-Priority boarding and free checked bags.
-Terms and Limitations Apply.
+Noteworthy perks: Domestic economy companion certificate (subject to taxes & fees) each year upon card renewal ⚬ Priority boarding ⚬ First checked bag free ⚬ Terms and Limitations Apply.
 See Rates & Fees

 The Platinum Delta SkyMiles Business Credit Card is a great choice for those who fly Delta domestically with a companion at least once per year (thanks to its annual companion certificate), and for big spenders who seek Delta elite status.
 For the later, the Platinum card offers 10,000 MQMs (Medallion Qualifying Miles) and 10,000 bonus miles after $25,000 in calendar year spend, and again at $50,000 spend.

-At $195 per year, the card isn't cheap, but it does offer priority boarding, free checked bags, and an annual economy companion certificate each year upon renewal.
+At $195 per year, the card isn't cheap, but it does offer priority boarding, first checked bag free, and an annual economy companion certificate each year upon renewal.
 Unfortunately, this certificate can only be used for domestic economy tickets.
 Still, the companion certificate alone can make the Platinum card worth keeping.